Aurier: Tottenham deserve to be Premier League leaders | Goal.com

 Serge Aurier believes it is too early for Premier League title discussions but Tottenham Hotspur deserve to be at the top of the table.

-The Ivorian defender produced a solid performance on Saturday as Spurs overtook Leicester City at the summit with a 2-0 win over Manchester City.
+The Ivorian defender produced a solid performance on Saturday as Spurs overtook Leicester City at the summit of the league with a 2-0 win over Manchester City.

 The victory brought them level on 20 points with reigning champions Liverpool but they have a superior goal difference.